michael105/slterm/src/slterm.1.rst

 Here only some of the vt100 or slterm additions are described.

-slterm starts either the env variable SHELL, /bin/sh, or a command supplied with `slterm -e command`.
+slterm starts either the env variable SHELL, /bin/sh, or a command supplied with `slterm [-e] command options`.

+All `options` are forwarded to command without changes.

-Several Variables are exported into the environment.
+The already set environmental variables are kept, further variables are exported into the environment:

+COLUMNS, LINES, TERMCAP, LOGNAME, USER, SHELL, HOME, TERM.

+Color Ansi escapesequences are set.

 Colors